PhazonicRidley/SchmuckBot/README.md

 ## How to use :

-Notice: GLaDOS is NOT intended to work on every server, modification may be required
+Notice: SchmuckBot.py is NOT intended to work on every server, modification may be required

 1. Run `GLaDOS.py` once to generate the config files
 2. Edit `config.json` in the database directory